bentoml/BentoML/docs/source/deployment/sql_server.rst

     GO

-Now create new table in the database we just created and put columns similar to the iris dataset.
-We will later save the data here.
+Now create new table in the database just created and put columns similar to the iris dataset.
+Data will be saved here later.

 .. code-block:: bash